 - Your doctor will discuss with you the possibility of a slightly increased risk of cancer associated with taking an immunosuppressant.
 While you are taking mycophenolate, you may become more sensitive to the harmful effects of sunlight, and as a result be at an increased risk of skin cancer.
 Because of this it is important that you do not use sunbeds, that you avoid strong sunlight, and that you protect yourself with a sun cream with a high sun protection factor (SPF of at least 15).

 - Mycophenolate could harm an unborn child.
 It is important that you do not become pregnant while you are taking mycophenolate.
-Where appropriate, women should use contraception from before the start of the treatment to 6 weeks after stopping the treatment.
+Women should use two methods of contraception from before the start of the treatment to 6 weeks after stopping the treatment.
 Please make sure you have discussed with your doctor which types of contraception are suitable for you and your partner.
-Depending upon the treatment being used, men also may be recommended to use condoms during treatment and for 13 weeks after taking the last dose.
+Men should use condoms during treatment and for 13 weeks after taking the last dose, and their partners should also use contraception during this same period.

 - While you are taking mycophenolate, and for a while after you stop treatment, do not have any immunisations (vaccinations) without talking to your doctor first.
 Mycophenolate lowers your body's resistance and there is a risk that you may get an infection from the vaccine.
 Also, some vaccines can be less effective.